Kids Eye Care of Maryland

 After surgery the eyes are uncomfortable and "scratchy", but not very painful.
 Each child reacts differently.
 Some are more sensitive to discomfort than others.
 Many children do not want to open their eyes for a day or two.
 This is normal.
 Children usually only require Tylenol for discomfort.
 When your child is waking from anesthesia, he or she should be kept from rubbing the eyes.
 Eye rubbing should not affect the surgery, but can increase the chance of infection.
 Extra hand washing is recommended for the first week after surgery.
 Water must be kept out of the eyes for up to 2 weeks after surgery.
 We recommend a "beauty solon" style bath using a hand-held sprayer (these can be purchased inexpensively from any local hardware/ home improvement store).

-Children, especially older children, will usually (but not always) have double vision for a limited period of time after surgery (typically over the weekend after surgery).
+Children, especially older children, that have eyes that were drifting outward prior to surgery will usually (but not always) have double vision for a limited period of time after surgery (typically over the weekend after surgery).
 This is normal.
 This usually resolves within a week, but occasionally lasts longer.
 Often after surgery to fix eyes that drift out (exotropia), the eyes will appear crossed a bit for the next week or so after surgery.
 This is normal and expected.

 You will be given a tube of ointment to use on your child's eye/ eyes.
 We will put ointment in the eyes at the end of surgery, so you will not need to put in any until before bedtime or the next morning.
 Usually we recommend putting in about a 1/2 pea size amount under the lower lid/lids twice a day for a week and then before bedtime for another week or two (or until the tube runs out).
 When you pull down the lower eyelid (by pressing on the upper cheek bone), you may see purplish blue spots.
 These are the stitches and will dissolve on their own usually in a few weeks.